285sopes2usac/USAX/docs/testing.md

 ## Running the self-tests

-Because a failure in a *kernel* self-test means almost always a kernel panic, most of the time it isn't very convenient to run them manually in Tilck.
+Because a failure in a *kernel* self-test means almost always a kernel panic, most of the time it isn't very convenient to run them manually in usax.
 Also, because the self-tests *by definition* check the correctness of *core* kernel features like mutexes, there's no safe way (in general) to impose a timeout and *safely kill* the test when it's taking too long to complete: that can be